The carbon footprint of potable water

 While scientists and policymakers have traditionally dealt with water and energy systems independently, climate change and water scarcity are driving a growing consensus that water and energy infrastructures are, in fact, very connected.
 Droughts slow down power plants that rely on huge volumes of water for cooling.
 Hurricanes knock out the electrical supply that enables the production and distribution of fresh water.
 Cold snaps freeze water lines as well as natural gas wells and wind turbines.

 The “water-energy nexus” is a broad term that encourages policymakers to understand and consider the relationship between energy and water systems and their many interrelated tradeoffs.
-In a future that will almost certainly be characterized by more water shortages, a growing number of extreme weather events, and greater efforts to reduce greenhouse gases, it will be increasingly important to consider the interdependencies of the water-energy nexus.
+In a future that will almost certainly be characterized by more water shortages, a growing number of extreme weather events, and greater decarbonization efforts, it will be increasingly important to consider the interdependencies of the water-energy nexus.

 Energy inputs are required at every stage of the water use cycle, but the actual energy intensity of water use varies significantly